ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 #### 34% of people buying from your store matched price online just prior to the purchase.

-Approximately 1 out of 3 buyers will have seen your product because they were checking the price online.
-It is more than the number people that will make a purchase just after having seen an ad online (30%).
+Approximately 1 out of 3 buyers will see your product because they were checking the price online.
+It is more than the number of people that will make a purchase just after seing an ad online (30%).
 Here again, you can see that having a powerful and efficient pricing strategy can be as efficient as having effective ads.
 Of course, advertising should not be underestimated but be sure to measure the whole importance of your pricing strategy too.
 (3)

 #### 1st attribute when deciding where to buy if pricing.